WASAPI-Community/data-transfer-apis/general-specification/README.md

 **Introduction**

    This document serves to outline v0.1 of the Web Archive Data Export API developed as part of the Web Archiving Systems API (WASAPI) project of the [Institute of Museum and Library Services](https://www.imls.gov/)-funded [National Leadership Grant, LG-71-15-0174](https://www.imls.gov/grants/available/national-leadership-grants-libraries), "[Systems Interoperability and Collaborative Development for Web Archiving](https://www.imls.gov/sites/default/files/proposal_narritive_lg-71-15-0174_internet_archive.pdf)" (PDF).
 Primary development of this API specification as well as the creation of multiple reference implementations is being led by Internet Archive (Archive-It) and Stanford University Libraries (DLSS and LOCKSS).
 Other project partners are University of North Texas, Rutgers University, a Technical Working Group, and an Advisory Board.
-More information on the WASAPI project can be found at the [WASAPI-Community Github workspace](https://github.com/WASAPI-Community) the [WASAPI-community Google Group](https://groups.google.com/forum/#!forum/wasapi-community), and on the [WASAPI Slack](https://docs.google.com/forms/d/e/1FAIpQLScsdTqssLrM9FinmpP8Mow2Hl8zJnfJZfjWxaeXddlvu2VjBw/viewform) channel.
+More information on the WASAPI project can be found at the [WASAPI-Community GitHub workspace](https://github.com/WASAPI-Community) the [WASAPI-community Google Group](https://groups.google.com/forum/#!forum/wasapi-community), and on the [WASAPI Slack](https://docs.google.com/forms/d/e/1FAIpQLScsdTqssLrM9FinmpP8Mow2Hl8zJnfJZfjWxaeXddlvu2VjBw/viewform) channel.

 **General Usage**